unipi-smartapp-2021/test-run/src/SEN/readme.md

 # Commands to let our sensors run

-**Make sure that your python packets installed match the one within the file requirements.txt** In order to run following commands make sure that you executed this command before: source ~/catkin_ws/devel/setup.bash
+**Make sure that your python packets installed match the one within the file requirements.txt**.

+In order to run following commands make sure that you executed this command before: source ~/catkin_ws/devel/setup.bash

 By running the following commands, you should see the cone detection in action in real-time.
 Each one of those commands opens a window that shows the cone detection.